-The M.A. degree program in Strategic Leadership will consider applicants who:
+The MBA program will consider applicants who:

 - · Meet the general requirements (p.
-42) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate or higher degree and official transcripts or NACES or AICE evaluations from all graduate schools attended. - Have earned a baccalaureate or higher degree from a regionally accredited (or internationally recognized as equivalent) institution. - · Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Submit a current resume. - Interview with the program director or enrollment counselor if requested.
+21) for admission to the Graduate School. - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES or AICE evaluations from all graduate schools attended. - Have earned a baccalaureate or higher degree from a regionally accredited (or internationally recognized as equivalent) institution. - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed. - · Submit two professional Admission References. - · Submit a written Statement of Purpose. - · Submit a current resume. - Interview with the MBA program director.